-3.8 Vulnerable Adults
+3.8 Adults at Risk of Harm

-Chapter 14 within the Care Act 2014 replaces the 'No Secrets' guidance
+Chapter 14 within the Care Act 2014 details requirements for the Safeguarding of Adults.

-The safeguarding duties within the Care Act apply to an adult who:
+The Safeguarding duties within the Care Act apply to an adult who:

-- Has needs for care and support (whether or not the local authority is meeting any of those needs) and; - Is experiencing, or at risk of, abuse or neglect and; - As a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of abuse or neglect.
+- Has needs for care and support (whether or not the local authority is meeting any of those needs) and: - Is experiencing, or at risk of, abuse or neglect; - As a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of abuse or neglect.